 Windows 10 ADK

-|Windows 10 ADK versions||Configuration Manager 1606||Configuration Manager 1610||Configuration Manager 1702|
+|Windows 10 ADK version||Configuration Manager 1802||Configuration Manager 1806||Configuration Manager 1810||Configuration Manager 1902||Configuration Manager 1906|

-|= Backward compatible - This combination is not tested but should work.
-Any known issues or caveats will be documented.|
+This combination isn't tested but should work.
+We'll document any known issues or caveats.

 |= Not supported|